State of Minnesota -

 Enterprise, Learning & Development Agency

-Charged with training and educating State of Minnesota employees, the Enterprise, Learning & Development (ELD) agency needed a new website, brand identity and Marcom strategy that included a new education center to host in-person workshops, cohorts and seminars to help employees learn, grow and lead.
+Charged with training and educating State of Minnesota employees, the Enterprise, Learning & Development (ELD) agency needed a new website, brand identity and a Marcom strategy that included a new education center to host cohorts, workshops and seminars to help employees learn, grow and lead.

 Role